Niall Watson: Accrington Stanley and loan moves

 On 19 September 2017, Watson made his professional debut for Accrington Stanley in their EFL Trophy tie against Middlesbrough U23s, replacing Mekhi Leacock-McLeod in the 3–2 victory.

 On 22 January 2018, Watson joined Northern Premier League Premier Division side Marine on loan.

 In August 2018 he joined Runcorn Linnets on loan.

 On 11 January 2019, Watson joined Widnes on loan until the end of the season.

 In July 2019 he joined Sligo Rovers on a season long loan.

 In February 2020 he joined Airbus UK until the end of the season.

 Southport

 In October 2020 it was announced that Watson would link up with his father, Liam Watson, at National League North side Southport after a successful trial.
 He made his first league appearance for the club on 6 October, coming on as a late substitute in the 0-0 draw against Hereford.

+South Georgia Tormenta

+On 30 December 2023, it was announced that Watson would join third-tier American side South Georgia Tormenta for their 2024 season.

+Hednesford Town

+On 10 January 2025, Watson returned to England, joining Northern Premier League Division One West club Hednesford Town.

+In October 2025, Watson joined fellow Northern Premier League Premier Division side Warrington Town on loan for the remainder of the season.